Skip to content

 platform Option<String> None Platform identifier (e.g. "unity", "godot", "rust").

 event_channel_capacity usize 256 Capacity of the bounded event channel.
+Events are never dropped on overflow — a full channel pauses the transport loop (backpressure), so this only controls buffering before backpressure kicks in.
 Values below 1 are clamped to 1.

-shutdown_timeout Duration 1 second Timeout for graceful shutdown of the background transport loop.
-A zero timeout aborts the loop immediately.
+shutdown_timeout Duration 1 second Deadline for async shutdown and polling-client close (including optional queued-work flush).
+A zero timeout aborts immediately.

 Builder Methods